Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Time Keeping/Yehr/66 The Obsidian Eclipse (SAS).md

 [[Netandites]] began practicing [[Eclipse Vigils]], preparing for future divine messages that might delay or accelerate the afterlife journey.
 Claiming they reacted hastily to the signal from [[Neton]] and misinterpreted the event to be an acceleration to the afterlife, when in reality with more understanding they realized it was a sign of delay to the afterlife.

-[[The Crested Families]] shifted slightly, modifying [[The Diveneu Council]] to no longer include religious seats for leaders of [[The Panathe]] so that they might not gain too much autonomous power. [[The Diveneu Council|The Council]] also established that despite religious differences, the importance of [[Solam Bells]] as time keeping devices is more important, and for their ringing to be coordinated by a secular timekeeper, who would coordinate with [[The Panathe]] leaders.
+[[The Crested Families]] shifted slightly, modifying [[The Diveneu Council]] to no longer include religious seats for leaders of [[The Panath]] so that they might not gain too much autonomous power. [[The Diveneu Council|The Council]] also established that despite religious differences, the importance of [[Solam Bells]] as time keeping devices is more important, and for their ringing to be coordinated by a secular timekeeper, who would coordinate with [[The Panath]] leaders.